camelwater/Table-BOT/README.md

 ```
 ex. `?start 5v5 2 sui=yes`

 Initializes a table instance with the given format (FFA 2v2, 3v3, etc.) and number of teams.
-Optionally, if you already know the room id (rxx) of the desired room, you can include it to skip the next step.
+Optionally, if you already know the room id (rxx) of the desired room or miiNames of players in the room, you can include either of them to skip the next step.

 ```
 ?search [mii|rxx] [<miiName>,...|rxx]
 ```
 ex. `?search mii camelwater123, beffjeff`

 Searches for a room on [Wiimmfi][mkwxWebsite] that best fits the arguments provided.
-If your search arguments are too broad and apply to multiple rooms (for example you provide a very common miiName such as 'Player'), you will need to narrow your search by providing better arguments.
+If your search arguments are too broad and apply to multiple rooms (for example you provide a very common miiName such as "Player"), you will need to narrow your search by providing better arugments - either more miiNames or unique miiNames.

 ```
 ?picture (byrace/race)
 ```
 ex. `?picture byrace`

-Fetches a [table picture][hlorenziWebsite] of the room's scores. `byrace` is an optional argument that can be included if you would like to see the table scores organized by each race (by default it is every gp, which is every 4 races).
+Fetches a [table picture][hlorenziWebsite] of the room's scores. `byrace/race` is an optional argument that can be included if you would like to see the table scores organized by each race (by default it is every gp, which is every 4 races).

 ## Additional Commands